iterative/datachain/docs/index.md

-# Getting Started with DataChain
+# Get Started with DataChain

 🔨Wrangle unstructured AI data at scale